 - Garlic chives - Adding it at the end brings a little extra flavor and color.
 If you cannot find it in your area, substitute it with regular chives.

-- Toasted sesame seeds - This is used to garnish the dish, but it is optional.
+- Toasted sesame seeds – This is used to garnish the dish but is optional.

 - Finely chopped green onion - It adds the final touch.

-Here are my step-by-step instructions for how to make delicious Japanese buta kimchi at home.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Buta Kimuchi Itame at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Sprinkle the pork with a pinch of salt and pepper.